Kampala Conference to review the Rome Statute: General Assembly

+The Assembly of States Parties (ASP) is the management oversight and legislative body of the International Criminal Court.

-In November 2009, South Africa floated a proposal at the Assembly of States Party that the power of the UN Security Council to defer an investigation should also be given to the UN General Assembly.
+In November 2009, South Africa floated a proposal at the ASP that the power of the UN Security Council to defer an investigation should also be given to the UN General Assembly.
 This followed the African Union's unsuccessful attempt to defer the investigation in Darfur.

 Drug trafficking

 In September 2007, Trinidad and Tobago specifically called for drug trafficking to be included in the list of crimes.

 Targeting of journalists

 The British television media company ITN wrote to the UK government in 2007 asking them to support an amendment to the definition of war crimes to include the intentional targeting of journalists.

+Resolutions

+The Review Conference of the Rome Statute, concluded with the adoption of six key resolutions.

+The adoption of these resolutions was the result of an intensive negotiation process that took place throughout the conference.
+While some drafts had been discussed in previous sessions of the Assembly of States Parties, dedicated groups were established in Kampala—most notably the Working Group on the Crime of Aggression and the Working Group on Other Amendments—to refine the final legal texts and resolve last-minute disagreements.
+Although the resolutions were adopted on different dates as consensus was reached, they collectively represent the "Kampala Package," a historic milestone in the development of international criminal law.

+The following table summarizes the resolutions adopted during the final plenary sessions: